bryangalani/DAQ/README.md

 * The blue box linked to Analog 1D Wfm Nchan NSamp is responsible for the frame rate that will be plotted in the graph.
 * Waveform Graph is the graph on the left side.
 * Write to Measurement File box is responsible for recording the acquired data in a file, in this case, .csv file.
 Double click this box to change file path and format.
+* The gray box around these boxes is a while loop.

 **Take a look to the manual attached to see the pinout of DAQ**